pixeltris/YgoMaster/Docs/PvP.md

 ## PvP

+**NOTE: PvP will currently desync / lock the duel in many cases.
+The code needs to be reworked.**

-PvP lets you use duel rooms and the friends list.
+PvP (WIP) lets you use duel rooms and the friends list.
 You can also trade cards.

 ## Setting it up on a single PC